 The World Health Organization has determined the international standards for children's growth to the age of 5 years old.
 This classification is based on the norms seen among children coming from economically advantaged backgrounds, which exhibit similar growth patterns when breastfed during infancy.
 A person's height is measured from his or her feet to the top of his or her head.
 Measurement of such is done with a device called a stadiometer.
 There are some factors that relate to growth, as populations sharing the same environmental factors and genetic backgrounds often exhibit similar trends in stature.
 Although genes and the endocrine system may cause such contrasting extremes as dwarfism or gigantism, children may also suffer from delayed growth and marked reductions of height achieved during adulthood due to malnutrition and external factors, such as during wartime or economic situations like poverty.
 With that in mind, we look at the countries with the tallest average populaces in the world, all of which are to be found in Europe.
 These average heights are the mean for total analyzed populations, including both male and female participants.

-Germany is at sixth place, with its citizens making the mark at an average height of 5 feet, 8.75 inches across both genders.
+Germany is at sixth place, with its citizens making the mark at an average height of 1.81 meters (5.93 feet) across both genders.
 The diet in Germany typically is known the world over, especially for their beer festivals and great sausage selections.
 There is a saying among Germans that follows that diet, “breakfast like a king, lunch like a prince, dinner like a pauper.”
 That exemplifies the German diet, which is also rich in protein and high in sugar and fat.
 Potato and wheat are the main staples, usually accompanied with some sort of meat, and often dairy as well.
 Although alcohol and tobacco use in Germany are among some of the highest in Europe, these could not be said to be one of the contributing factors towards growth, though still these recreational indulgences have not proven sufficient enough to stunt German height across the board either.